-Barcelona boasts being a modernist city for a reason: more than fourteen conserved houses in the city invite us to enjoy a comprehensive artistic movement.
+Barcelona claims to be a modernist city for a reason: more than fourteen houses preserved as treasures invite us to enjoy a comprehensive artistic movement.
 Modernism is a movement of cultural renewal that was manifested in the work of creators coming from different countries all across Europe and Latin America.
 For this reason, it was the first “international” cultural phenomenon.
-Artistic modernism receives specific names in each language: Art nouveau, Jungenstile, Modern Style, Liberty, etc. Denominations that include precious, novel, young, free and cosmopolitan characterize authors who are ascribed to this movement, as well as a style that is captured in the modernist houses in Barcelona.
+Artistic modernism receives specific names in each language: Art nouveau, Jungenstile, Modern Style, Liberty, etc. Names that reflect the precious, new, young, free and cosmopolitan character that is common to authors who can be ascribed to this trend and that is expressed in the modernist houses of Barcelona.

 From an aesthetic point of view, modernism is singled out for manifesting itself through multiple creative disciplines: architecture, decorative arts (ceramics, furniture, stained glass, forging and jewelry), painting and drawing, graphic design, sculpture and poetry.
 Regarding previous trends, it is distinguished by the great development of the decorative arts.
 It surpassed the processes of artisan production, contributing modern conceptions to produce series of pieces and commercialize them on a large scale (for example in jewelry, ceramics, furniture and graphic arts).

 Below we have selected the six most important modernist houses in Barcelona that you should know.
 These treasures are just waiting to be discovered…